Let’s talk about how to have a healthy mentality

 Taking the time to listen is crucial for personal growth.
 It’s a healthy mindset habit that can help you learn new skills and discover new things about yourself and others.

 By listening, you can simultaneously quiet your thoughts and get insight from others.
-You can experience satisfaction and gain fresh insights at the same time by actively listening.
+When you listen actively, you can experience satisfaction and gain fresh insights at the same time.

 20. Be truthful